AkshathSai/StreamSpace/README.md

 StreamSpace is here to liberate you from subscription overload and bring all your entertainment needs under one unified banner.
 We believe that everyone should have the freedom to enjoy a wide variety of content without breaking the bank.
 With StreamSpace, you get:

 1. All-in-One Access
-2. Unlimited Choices
+2. Virtually Unlimited Choices
-3. Affordability
-4. Personalized Recommendations
-5. Seamless Experience
+3. Seamless Experience

-We're excited to collaborate and grow together in this open-source journey.
-Let's connect! 🤝

-## Key Features
+## Keynotes

 - 🔍 Search for content based on Movie Title/IMDb Code, Actor Name/IMDb Code, Director Name/IMDb Code
 - 🎞️ Stream movies while downloading in parallel for free!
-- 💾 In-memory streaming without downloading [Coming soon]
+- [Coming soon] 💾 In-memory streaming without downloading
-- 🎵 Torrent Tunes (Future Plan) - Your favorite Music/Tunes delivered over the web without ads
+- [Future Plan] 🎵 Torrent Tunes  - Your favorite Music/Tunes delivered over P2P network
+- I'm pumped to collaborate and grow together in this open-source journey.
+[Let's connect! 🤝](mailto:akshathsai.pittala@outlook.com?)

 ## Technologies Used